 Your motorhome is equipped with a 2800 or 2000 watt Magna Sine Wave Inverter.
-When the 120 VAC power is not available, either from the power cord or the generator, the inverter/charger (Figure 7-15) may be used.
-The control panel for the inverter/charger is located above the driver's seat.
+When the 120 VAC power is not available, either from the power cord or the generator, the inverter/charger (Figure 8-11) may be used.
+The control panel for the inverter/charger is integrated into the Spyder multiplex screen in the middle of the coach.

-The inverter/charger has two modes of operation: IN-VERTER (providing power to your appliances from the batteries) and AC (running from shore power or a generator).
+The inverter/charger has two modes of operation: INVERTER (providing power to your appliances from the batteries) and AC (running from shore power or a generator).
 Whenever the inverter is in AC mode, it passes power directly to your appliances as well as recharges the batteries using a 3-stage battery charger (Bulk, Absorption and Float).
 This approach to battery charging provides rapid and complete charging cycles without placing undue stress on the batteries.
 Inverter operation must be enabled on the remote panel.